-- demonstrate knowledge of historical events in theater. - demonstrate the art of stage technology: costuming; set construction; and lighting. - demonstrate specific performance skills in acting including character analysis, blocking, interpretation, voice and diction. - master the art of theatrical auditioning. - develop a repertory of theatrical roles through participation in plays and theater events. - develop an appreciation of world culture through the beauty and discipline of the art of theater.
+- · demonstrate knowledge of historical events in theater; - demonstrate the art of stage technology: costuming; set construction; and lighting; - demonstrate specific performance skills in acting including character analysis, blocking, interpretation, voice and diction; - master the art of theatrical auditioning; - develop a repertory of theatrical roles through participation in plays and theater events; - develop an appreciation of world culture through the beauty and discipline of the art of theatre.

-To earn a degree in this program, a student must complete the 66 program and general education credits, plus the additional requirements, shown below.
+To earn a degree in this program, a student must complete the 66 program and general education credits, plus the additional requirements, shown in the next column.